-In centralized school admissions systems, rationing at oversubscribed schools often uses lotteries in addition to preferences.
-This partly random assignment is used by empirical researchers to identify the effect of entering a school on outcomes like test scores.
-This paper formally studies if the two most popular empirical research designs successfully extract a random assignment.
-For a class of data-generating mechanisms containing those used in practice, I show: One research design extracts a random assignment under a mechanism if and almost only if the mechanism is strategy-proof for schools.
+Many centralized school admissions systems use lotteries to ration limited seats at oversubscribed schools.
+The resulting random assignment is used by empirical researchers to identify the effect of entering a school on outcomes like test scores.
+I first find that the two most popular empirical research designs may not successfully extract a random assignment of applicants to schools.
+When do the research designs overcome this problem?
+I show the following main results for a class of data-generating mechanisms containing those used in practice: One research design extracts a random assignment under a mechanism if and practically only if the mechanism is strategy-proof for schools.
 In contrast, the other research design does not necessarily extract a random assignment under any mechanism.